When a sweet 6-year-old is left to her own devices, things can go terribly wrong.

 The fever gripped Louise, slowly pulling her into unconsciousness.
 She was dehydrated and shivering violently from the severe infection in her finger.
 It was travelling along her blood stream.
 No-one knew.
 They cared but didn’t notice the sick child.
 Louise was too sick and too little to look after herself.

 That afternoon Davey died.
 Mom and dad stayed with him until they had to let go.
 Devastated by their loss, they slowly made their way home.
-It was early evening and a colourful sunset ushered them along, but they never saw it.
-Getting in they called Louise.
-When she didn’t answer the assumed she was with the neighbour.
+It was early evening and a colorful sunset ushered them along, but they never saw it.
+Getting home they called Louise.
+When she didn’t answer the assumed she was with the neighbor.
 They made coffee and sat at the table holding hands.

 “I better go and fetch Louise” dad said, dreading what he had to tell her.
 He made his way to Pat’s and tapped on the door before popping his head in.
 Clearing this throat he said “Davey’s gone now.
 He has no more pain.”
 Pat ran up and hugged him, knowing that it was little comfort.
 “Are you ok?” his sad smile said it all.

 Louise looked dead.
 She was deathly pale, except for 2 burning spots on her cheeks.
 Her arm was hanging off the couch and there was a strange smell in the air.
 “Louise!” her mother screamed, the horror of the day folding around her like a cloak.
-Her father picked her up to shake her and realised that she was burning up.
+Her father picked her up to shake her , she was burning up.